 [Answer 4] “I am not aware who was driving the vehicle at the time.
 I was not the driver.
 Multiple persons have access to that particular car.
 I do not suspect any particular person of being the driver at that time.”

 The questioning went on about whether the company kept any records and our client indicated the company did not and ultimately our client was asked to sign a copy of the form of demand which set out the questions and answers.
-There was no warning given after the request was made and the answer provided was responsive to the request/direction made by police.
+No warning was given after the request was made and the answer provided was responsive to the request/direction made by police.
 You should note that the request/direction is in question 3.

 Our client had previously sought legal advice from a Partner of Nyman Gibson Miralis and Accredited Criminal Law Specialist prior to attending the police station of this occasion to have the first form of demand made by police.
 He contacted our solicitor during the process and accordingly when asked by police to sign a document reflecting the above questions and answers he declined to sign the document.
-Note although there is a legal obligation for a person to comply with the request/direction when made in accordance with sections 14 and 201 of LEPRA there is no legal obligation that one must sign anything as part of the request or direction in section 17(1) of LEPRA.
-This is different to the legal obligation under section 173 of the Road Transport (General) Act to written signed statement when the request under that provision is made by police.
+Note although there is a legal obligation for a person to comply with the request/direction when made in accordance with sections 14 and 201 of LEPRA there is no legal obligation that one must sign anything as part of the request or direction in section 17(1) of the Law Enforcement (Powers and Responsibilities) Act.
+This is different to the legal obligation under section 173 of the Road Transport (General) Act for a written signed statement when the request under that provision is made by police.

 The client very sensibly contacted us again for advice when being asked for a second time to comply with a form of demand.
 It was essential to distinguish between the two forms of demand.
 The client had strictly complied with the legislation for the initial demand.
-For the second demand, police were initially purporting to demand an answer based on an offence that did not fit within the legislative requirements of LEPRA – ie. it related to a driving offence.
-The client was advised that he was entitled to decline to answer that demand on the basis that he had already answered a form of demand months earlier under section 173 of the Road Transport (General) Act and there was no legal basis to make a further demand.
-Police then changed the wording of their demand to incorporate an allegation of assault and made the demand pursuant to the LEPRA legislation.
+For the second demand, police were initially purporting to demand an answer based on an offence that did not fit within the legislative requirements of the Law Enforcement (Powers and Responsibilities) Act – i.e. it related to a driving offence.
+The client was advised that he was entitled to decline to answer that demand on the basis that he had already answered a form of demand months earlier under section 173 of the Act and there was no legal basis to make a further demand.
+Police then changed the wording of their demand to incorporate an allegation of assault and made the demand pursuant to the Act.
 The appropriate response, based on the client’s instructions, required legal advice with meticulous precision.